fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 FSharp.Core is also available [as a NuGet package](http://www.nuget.org/packages/FSharp.Core).
-It is not yet normal to reference FSharp.Core via this package, though it is used by Xamarin application templates and by some F# library packages (as a transtive nuget dependency).
+It is not yet normal to reference FSharp.Core via this package, though it is used by Xamarin application templates and by some F# library packages (as a transitive nuget dependency).

 At the time of writing, the relevant versions of the nuget packages were as follows (check the package versions and descriptions for latest information).